cbatista8a/dbmigrator/README.md

 ### How to use

-First you must create a migration class that extend of Migration
+First you must create a migration class that extend of Migration or just implement Migration interface if you use a simple plain query inside "up" and "down" methods

 ```php
 use CubaDevOps\DbMigrator\domain\Migration;